Coexist (song): Music video

 The music video for "Coexist" was released alongside the single on July 4, 2019, and was directed by Takuya Oyama.

-The music video is played within a futuristicly styled background, implied to be set inside of a UFO and revolves around a romantic couple who both get individually abducted by a blue looking alien.
-Of whom is played by Coldrain frontman Masato Hayakawa.
+The music video is played within a futuristic-styled background, implied to be set inside of a UFO and revolves around a romantic couple who are portrayed by Japanese actors Tasuku Nagase and Yumiko Takahashi, who both get individually abducted by a blue-looking alien, portrayed by Coldrain frontman Masato Hayakawa.
 They spend 7 days isolated and studied by the alien, who eventually allows them to reunite and leave the ship after finding an error in the system.
 The band playing the song is intertwined with this storyline.

-As of February 2022, the song has over 1.6 million views on YouTube.
+As of August 2024, the music video for "Coexist" has over 2 million views on YouTube.